| Title: | Create a Flexible Forest Plot |

 gtable_add_grob

-This function is used to edit the graphical parameter of text and background of the forest plot.
+This function is used to edit the graphical parameters of text and background of the forest plot.

 plot |